Courses Available Online, Virtually and Classroom

 The Australian OHS Education Accreditation Board was established in 2011 after identifying the need for generalist OHS professionals to be professionally certified.

-They believe that OHS education should be based on technical, scientific concepts, delivered by suitably competent persons, and recognised by the profession, government, industry and the community.
-They review university-level OHS professional education programs and gives recognition for those programs that meet their criteria.
+They believe that OHS education should be based on technical and scientific concepts, delivered by suitably competent persons, and recognised by the profession, government, industry and the community.
+They review university-level OHS professional education programs and give recognition for those programs that meet their criteria.

 Level: Canadian Registered Safety Technician (CRST) and Canadian Registered Safety Professional (CRSP)